This video post is about what not to share on your online profile.

 What's Safe?

 Nothing you place online is safe.
-Anyone can find you and use what you put online to harm you in some way.
-Take for instance a rather vanilla picture of yourself on an adult site.
+Anyone can find you and use what you put online to harm you somehow.
+Take, for instance, a rather vanilla picture of yourself on an adult site.
 It could be used against you in your job or other social engagements.
-Just the knowledge alone that you are present on a site like FetLife or CollarMe could get you fired.
+Just knowing that you are present on a site like FetLife or CollarMe could get you fired.
 Your ex could use it against you to gain custody of your children.
 Anything is possible.

-The idea that because you have to log into the service means that every word you write or photo you share behind that security feature means you are safe.
+The idea that because you have to log into the service means that every word you write, or photo you share behind that security feature means you are safe.
 This is far from true.
-Too many people rely heavily on the false sense of security that a login screen provides.
-Think about it this way; how easy was it for you to create a profile?
-A predator or someone you don't want to find you will find it a breeze.
+Too many people rely heavily on a login screen's false sense of security.
+Think about it this way; how easy was it to create a profile?
+A predator or someone you don't want to find, you will find it a breeze.

 Photos